Frequently asked questions about Wordstock: Portland’s Book Festival presented by Bank of America.

 We are grateful that PAM has been an enthusiastic partner from the outset of the relaunched Wordstock and will remain the heart of the festival.
 PAM will once again be home to Powell’s festival bookstore; in 2017, Powell’s will also sell at The Old Church and First Congregational United Church of Christ stages; Green Bean Bookstore returns to sell for the kids’ stage (picture book and middle grade), and for the first time we welcome Broadway Books to the Oregon Historical Society stage.
 PAM is home to the book fair, which expanded in 2016 to a second ballroom, and two of the eight author stages.
 Of course, PAM will also be home to our dynamic pop-up events, which couldn’t happen anywhere except the beautiful galleries of the museum.

 Festival attendees are encouraged to walk, bike, or take mass transit to the festival.
 Trimet has a useful trip planner here.
 If you are traveling by car, you can find directions at PAM’s site here.
-The museum/festival does NOT have a dedicated parking lot, but lot and street parking is available throughout downtown Portland.
-Supplemental bike racks will be added to the Festival campus.
+The museum/festival does NOT have a dedicated parking lot, but lot and street parking are available throughout downtown Portland.
+Supplemental bike racks will be available.

-To plan a trip to Portland, be sure to visit travelportland.com for information on travel specials and hotel offers.
+To plan a trip to Portland, visit travelportland.com for information on travel specials and hotel offers.

 Admission is $15 in advance / $18 at the door.
 Admission is free to attendees 17 and under (or with a valid High School ID).
 Paid admission includes a $5 book voucher redeemable at the book fair on Nov.
 11th.
 Get your 2017 tickets here.